One of the most important skills your child can learn early in childhood is how to eat on his own.

 For babies, you may be offering purees (for spoon feeding) or hand-held, soft, meltable foods (for baby led weaning).

-As your child becomes an older baby or young toddler, diced or chopped foods that can be picked up independently are good choices.
+As your child becomes an older baby or young toddler, diced or chopped finger foods that can be picked up independently are good choices.

 By the end of the first year, you want your baby eating what your family eats, just modified for his eating skills.